devang1304/provex/README.md

 - **Threshold Semantics**: The event-loss threshold is derived from per-event losses.
 The dashboard's "Top nodes" chart shows average loss per node with a dashed vertical line indicating the event-loss threshold context.
 - **Device Management**: GPU memory is checked before each explainer batch (~512MB free required).
 Falls back to CPU if insufficient.
-- **Pandas-Free Dashboard**: Visualizations use Plotly with plain Python lists/dicts for reliability.
+- **Dashboard**: Visualizations use Plotly with Pandas for data aggregation and NetworkX for graph layout.